Interoception in Autism and Anorexia

 Interoception in Autism

 To be honest, I had never heard about interoception until I found out I have autism.
 As a result of this newfound knowledge, I started educating myself about this neurodevelopmental disability and for the first time in my life, all the times I've felt "off" suddenly made sense.
 Also being an anorexia survivor, I began to wonder if certain autistic traits may play a role in the onset of eating disorders.
-It may just be me, but not properly responding to hunger signals is a common autistic trait that seems to very closely resemble one of the main symptoms of anorexia.
+After all, not properly responding to hunger signals is a common autistic trait that seems to very closely resemble one of the main symptoms of anorexia!

 Interoception in Anorexia